Norwegian Cruise Line: Further newbuilds and acquisitions

 The line would continue to acquire second hand ships in the mid-1990s, with the addition of the Leeward in 1995.
-In 1996 the Crown Odyssey which was part of NCL's subsidy line Royal Cruise Line, was transferred and became the Norwegian Crown.
-In 1997 Norwegian acquired Majesty Cruise Line, and would add their two ships, which became the Norwegian Majesty and Norwegian Dynasty.
-During this time Norwegian would rename all its ships with the "Norwegian" prefix (excluding the SS Norway), and change its livery for the second time to a dark blue funnel with gold NCL logo.
+In 1996 the Crown Odyssey, which was part of NCL's subsidiary line Royal Cruise Line, was transferred and became the Norwegian Crown.
+In 1997 Norwegian acquired Majesty Cruise Line, and added their two ships, which became the Norwegian Majesty and Norwegian Dynasty.
+During this time Norwegian would rename all its ships with the "Norwegian" prefix (excluding SS Norway), and change its livery for the second time to a dark blue funnel with gold NCL logo.

 Norwegian has expanded to other parts of the world, including Alaska, Europe, Bermuda, and Hawaii.
 Between 1997 and 2001, the company also operated cruises out of Australia under the name Norwegian Capricorn Line and acquired Orient Lines in 1998.